-5.9.3 Agency Adoptions under Family Code Sections 8500 et seq., 8600 et seq. and 8700 et seq.
+5.9.3 Agency Adoptions under Family Code Sections 8500 et seq., 8600 et seq.

 A. The petitioner(s), agency representative or their attorney is responsible for filing the Adoption Request, Adoption Expenses, Joinder, Adoption Order and Adoption Agreement for each child with the Family Law Clerk's Office.
 Petitioner(s) must cooperate with the licensed adoption agency.
 If either parent does not consent there may be an additional action needed.